lorenzopaoria/my-shell-kit/README.md

 - Import additional modules for extended functionality
 - Customize the prompt by editing or creating your own `.omp.json` theme file

+### For Windows Terminal:
+- Modify the font face and size to your preference
+- Customize color schemes or use built-in schemes
+- Adjust opacity and acrylic effects for visual preferences
+- Create profile-specific settings for different shells (PowerShell, CMD, WSL)

 ---

 ## Requirements